wiedymi/mediabunny/docs/guide/installation.md

 const { ... } = require('mediabunny'); // or CommonJS
 ```

-ESM is prefered because it gives you tree shaking.
+ESM is preferred because it gives you tree shaking.

 You can also just include the library using a script tag in your HTML:
 ```html